worlddemocrats/academy/README.md

 ## License

 All materials in this repository are licensed under the [Creative Commons CC0 1.0 Universal License](LICENSE), giving you the freedom to use, adapt, and share our resources without restrictions.

+## Acknowledgments

+We extend our sincerest gratitude to the Open Source Society University.
+The original concept behind this initiative was inspired by their groundbreaking work in open source education.